For use in non-tourney play on OKb, where players do not have access to a director, these are an adapted and annotated version of the:

 2. The aggregate of calls made (see Law 17E).

-An undertaking to win at least a specified number of odd tricks in a specified denomination.
+- An undertaking to win at least a specified number of odd tricks in a specified

 2. The four hands as originally dealt for competitive non-tourney play by the OKb Server.